vjelic/omnistat-glog-fork/omnistat/contrib/README.md

 messages in the buffer at startup.

 > [!NOTE]
-> This collector requires root privileges or read access to `/dev/kmsg` to function properly.
+> This collector requires read access to `/dev/kmsg` to function properly.

 The collector supports filtering messages by the following kernel log severity levels (from most to least critical): `EMERGENCY`, `ALERT`, `CRITICAL`,